 She noted that her husband was against the idea at first and her kids were afraid of the bees, but now everyone is onboard and she is teaching others how to tend to the hives, while earning an income.
 Her husband even collects honey from the hives.

 It is not common for traditional Muslim women to work outside the home.
-So a profession that can be built on a rooftop is ideal.
+So a profession that can be built at home on a rooftop is ideal.

-In Italy, bees are changing the way we view the police: City bees in Italy are helping the police fight pollution.
+In Italy, bees are working with the police: City bees in Italy are helping the police fight pollution.

 While Italy’s Carabinieri is famous for fighting the country’s toughest criminals, a special unit charged with protecting forests and the environment, is now taking on a totally different kind of organised group.
 Since 2018 the rooftop of the force’s headquarters in central Rome has been home to beehives.